 A 2012 EFF investigation of IMSI catcher use in the US found "hundreds of thousands of searches for cell phone location information" and the "skyrocketing of warrantless surveillance."
 In February 2012, EPIC submitted a Freedom of Information Act (FOIA) request to the Federal Bureau of Investigations (FBI).
 It sought technical details about StingRays and cellphone simulators, as well as the Bureau's procedures and legal rationales for using them.
-The FBI responded to the FOIA request with 13 releases of 20,000 largely redacted documents between October 2012 and July 2013.
+He FBI responded to the FOIA request with 13 releases of 20,000 largely redacted documents between October 2012 and July 2013.
 The nature of the reply made the agency's commitment to suppressing information about the technology particularly evident.
-Ironically, it is possible to find more technical information about IMSI catchers on Alibaba.com than through these 20,000 pages of federal documents.
+Information about IMSI catchers on Alibaba.com than through these 20,000 pages of federal documents.

-Given the broad authorizations of the Patriot Acts (not to mention law enforcement officers' physical seizures of suspects' cellphones), IMSI catcher use in the US is hardly surprising.
+Given the broad authorizations of the Patriot Acts (not to mention law enforcement officers' physical seizures of suspects' cellphones36), IMSI catcher use in the US is hardly surprising.
 However, it is worth noting that the publicized instances of the device's use have been linked to the prosecution of tax evaders and drug traffickers rather than terror suspects.
 It remains to be determined if and how IMSI catchers are being used in practices of racial, religious, and neighborhood profiling.
 For instance, how often are IMSI catchers used to monitor the cellphone activity of Arab and Muslim Americans, residents in urban Black communities, or visitors entering the US from particular countries?
 How are IMSI catchers deployed along the US-Mexico border?
 The specific ways that cell site simulators support racist surveillance practices have vet to be fully investigated.
-Yet, there have already been reports of IMSI catcher use during Black Lives Matter protests in Minneapolis and Chicago.
-Anonymous made a video about the Chicago incident that featured audio feeds from a Chicago Police Department fusion center.
-And the Baltimore Police Department has reportedly used cellphone simulators to track 4300 phones since 2007.
-The growing use of IMSI catchers in the US led Representative Jason Chaffetz of Utah to introduce a Congressional bill called the Cell-Site Simulator Act of 2015 that would prevent government agencies from using StingRays without a warrant in most conditions.
+Yet, there have already been reports of IMSI catcher use during Black Lives Matter protests in Minneapolis and Chicago.37 Anonymous made a video about the Chicago incident that featured audio feeds from a Chicago Police Department fusion center.38 And the Baltimore Police Department has reportedly used cellphone simulators to track 4300 phones since 2007.39 The growing use of IMSI catchers in the US led Representative Jason Chaffetz of Utah to introduce a Congressional bill called the Cell-Site Simulator Act of 2015 that would prevent government agencies from using StingRays without a warrant in most conditions.40 cellphone conversations.41 Over 90% of the devices were imported by the private sector.

-In India, IMSI catchers have been used as tools of industrial espionage.
-Private companies and individuals allegedly smuggled an estimated 2000 IMSI catchers into India (made in Israel, China, the UK, France, and Sweden) through Nepal and Bangladesh, and used the devices illegally to intercept cellphone conversations.
-Over 90% of the devices were imported by the private sector.
 The devices cost approximately 18,000 rupees (about \$350) and could record 10-12 conversations simultaneously within a 2-kilometer radius.
 In an attempt to eradicate their private-sector use, the Indian government banned IMSI catchers in 2012.
 It also created a period in which the devices could be turned over to the government without prosecution, but none were presented.
 In the Indian case, the IMSI catcher has become part of an intensely competitive entrepreneurial culture, in which companies exploit any strategic advantage to succeed in the marketplace.